traefik/mesh/README.md

 To run this app, you require the following:

-- Kubernetes 1.11+ (Not sure, but probably close to the oldest version supported)
+- Kubernetes 1.11+
+- CoreDNS installed as Cluster DNS Provider (https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/)
 - Helm v2 with working tiller service account (may require updating tiller or creating the service account/`helm init`)

 ## Installation